ocaml/dune/doc/reference/dune/executable.rst

 - ``(foreign_stubs <foreign-stubs-spec>)`` specifies foreign source files, e.g.,
   C or C++ stubs, to be linked into the executable.
-See :doc:`/reference/foreign` for more details.
+See :doc:`/reference/foreign-stubs` for more details.

 - ``(foreign_archives <foreign-archives-list>)`` specifies archives of foreign object files to be linked into the executable.
-See the section :ref:`foreign-archives` for more details.
+See the section :doc:`/reference/foreign-archives` for more details.

 - ``(forbidden_libraries <libraries>)`` ensures that the given libraries are not linked in the resulting executable.
 If they end up being pulled in, either